What do I need to do to get enrolled in curriculum degree seeking classes at CVCC?

 Complete your high school credits with our adult high school classes.
 AHS is a 10-week course in which upon successful completion of a class, you will earn one (1) credit toward your adult high school diploma.
 Classes are free of charge and offered in 10-week terms:

-Alexander Campus: (You may register for up to 2 classes per term)
+Note: You may register for up to two classes per term.

 during the 10 week term.
-Any absence after 2 will result in the student being dropped from the class and receiving NO CREDIT for the Adult High School class for which they are registered.
+Any absence after two will result in the student being dropped from the class and receiving NO CREDIT for the Adult High School class for which they are registered.
 Notify the instructor ahead of time if you must miss class.
 Repeated tardiness (3) will be counted as an absence, as will repeated instances of leaving before class is dismissed.
-To attend an information session about AHS, call or email Jill at 828-632-8221, ext.
-312, email@example.com, for more information.
+To attend an information session about AHS, call or email Floyd Garnes at (828) 632-8221, ext.
+312, firstname.lastname@example.org, for more information.

 Next year, you too, can be a part of the celebration!